bhisaac/5eFP/5eFP-SRD.md

 ## Time

-5eFP simplifies time by adding a countdown clock with eight segments (7 is the highest value at the top while 0 is the lowest value at the bottom).
-At the start of the game session, the marker is set at the top.
-Starting an encounter, taking a rest, or using a special game rule or feature causes the countdown marker to decrease by 1 step.
+5eFP simplifies time by adding a countdown clock with eight segments.
+At the start of the game session, the marker is set at the top or highest value.
+Starting an encounter, taking a rest, or using a special game rule or feature causes the countdown marker to decrease by 1 step (lower the number by - 1).
 When the countdown clock reaches 0, the PCs recall after the encounter or rest ends.

 In combat and other fast-­paced situations, the game relies on **rounds**, a 6-­second span of time.